spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 Make sure the configured plugins have been registered and are working as expected.

-1. Place an order with products from different merchants.
+Place an order with products from different merchants and make sure the following applies:

-2. In the `spy_sales_merchant_commission` database table, make sure merchants commissions have been applied to each merchant product in your order.
+* In the `spy_sales_merchant_commission` database table, merchants commissions have been applied to each merchant product in the order.
+* The commission amount for each order item matches the commission rules you've set up for each merchant.
+   The commission amounts may vary depending on the commission rules you've set up for each merchant.
+If the commission amounts don't match your expectations, review the commission rules in the `spy_merchant_commission` table.
-   The `spy_sales_merchant_commission` table should have entries similar to this:
+* The `spy_sales_merchant_commission` table has entries similar to the following:

 | id_sales_merchant_commission | uuid | fk_sales_order | fk_sales_order_item | name  | amount | refunded_amount |
 |------------------------------|------|----------------|---------------------|-------|--------|-----------------|
 | 1                            | abcd | 123            | 1234                | Comm1 | 10     | 0               |
 | 2                            | efgh | 124            | 1245                | Comm2 | 5      | 0               |

-In this example, the `fk_sales_order` column corresponds to the sales order ID, `fk_sales_order_item` is the sales order item ID, `name` is the name of the merchant commission, `amount` is the commission amount applied to that order item, and `refunded_amount` is the amount of the commission that has been refunded.

-3. To verify the commission calculation, make sure the commission amount for each order item matches the commission rules you've set up for each merchant.
-   The commission amounts may vary depending on the commission rules you've set up for each merchant.
-If the commission amounts don't match your expectations, review the commission rules in the `spy_merchant_commission` table.
+Column definitions in this example:
+`fk_sales_order`
+  Corresponds to the sales order ID.

+`fk_sales_order_item`
+  Sales order item ID.

+`name`
+  Name of the merchant commission.

+`amount`
+  Commission amount applied to that order item.

+`refunded_amount`
+  Amount of the commission that has been refunded.

 {% endinfo_block %}